 Question: Why does my engine sputter on the highway?

-An engine acting sporadic, either making a sputtering sound at high speeds or suddenly losing power, leads us to suspect the fuel system first.
-The two most common problems with the fuel system are clogged fuel filters and failing fuel pumps (http://www.autoeducation.com/autoshop101/fuel.htm).
-Both issues will affect the engine and may even keep the car from starting.
+Whenever the engine starts acting sporadic, either making a sputtering sound at high speeds or sudden losses in power, we suspect the fuel system first.
+The two most common problems with the fuel system are clogged fuel filters and failing fuel pumps.
+Both of these issues will affect the engine and may even keep the car from starting.

 Why are fuel filters so important?

-Modern cars and trucks use direct fuel injection systems, while older cars rely on a carburetor.
-Fuel injectors and carburetors both have small openings that are easy to clog.
-The fuel must be clean and free of contaminants to safely deliver the fuel to the engine.
+Fuel injectors and carburetors have small openings that are easy to clog.
+The fuel must be clean and clear of contaminants in order to deliver the fuel to the engine without harming your car.
 That’s why fuel filters are a necessity.
-Most fuel filters are made from a paper-type material – easy to dispose of and replace.
+Most of these filters are made from a paper-type material, made for you to dispose of and replace.
 Some performance filters are made from a washable mesh that eliminates the need for replacement.

 How do fuel pumps fail?

-A broken fuel pump is usually the result of a clogged fuel filter.
-When the filters are clogged, the fuel pump has to work twice as hard to pump the fuel through the engine.
-This will cause the pump to wear out much quicker than expected.
+A broken fuel pump is usually the product of a clogged fuel filter.
+When the filters are clogged, the fuel pump has to work harder to pump the fuel through them.
+This will cause the pump to wear out much quicker than typically expected.

-Keeping your fuel filters clean is easiest way to make sure you get the most out of your vehicle.
-Check your owner’s manual to find out how often you should be cleaning or replacing the filters.
-This information will save you money down the road and keep your car running like new.
+The easiest way to make sure you get the most out of your car is keeping your fuel filters clean.
+Check your owner’s manual to find out how often the manufacturer says you should be cleaning or replacing the filters.
+Following this information will save you a lot of money down the road and keep your car running like new!

-At our Germantown auto shop, we know how important your vehicle is.
+At Christian Brothers Automotive Westchase in Tampa, we know how important your car is to you.
 That’s why we back our services with the 2-year/24,000-mile Nice Difference warranty.
 Whenever you have car maintenance done with us, you know you’re getting the job done right!
-Call Christian Brothers Automotive Germantown in Memphis, Tennessee to understand how we can help you take better care of your car!
+Call us and see how we can help you take better care of your car!